-- Water pipes
+- · Water pipes

-- · Sewer pipes
+- Sewer pipes

 - · Storm water pipes

 - Electricity cables

-As the verification of below ground assets cannot be performed through physical inspection it is done using the As-Built drawings.
+As the verification of below ground assets cannot be performed through physical inspection it is done using the As-Built drawings and the technical knowledge of the technical department.
 This may include linking GPS co-ordinates to existing infrastructure to ensure accuracy, I.e. Additions to the sewer pipes are expected to originate in an area with developed stands and deploy into a sewage treatment plant.